cybertraining-dsc/fa20-523-339/project/project.md

 ## 3. Choice of Data-sets

 The dataset for this study is called *Amazon Review Data* [^2].
-Particularly, since the dataset is now reach billions of amount,the subcategery gift card will be used as an example, since the overall product type is closed to 2000 and the amount of data retrieved is currently in the right amount of training and testing.
+Particularly, since the dataset is now reach billions of amount,the subcategery gift card will be used as an example, since the overall customer record is 1547 and the amount of data retrieved is currently in the right amount of training.
 This fact can help to perform User-Based Collaborative Filtering in a control timeline.

 ## 4. Data Preprocessing and cleaning

 The first step will be data collection and data cleaning.
-The raw data-set is imported directly from data-set contributors' online storage *meta_Gift_Cards.json.gz* [^3] to Google Colab notebook
+The raw data-set is imported directly from data-set contributors' online storage *meta_Gift_Cards.json.gz* [^3] to Google Colab notebook.
+The raw database will be the following: